azrimangsor/petstore/README.md

-Here’s a professional `README.md` template for your Petstore API testing project:

----

 # **Petstore API Testing with Cypress**

 This repository contains an automated test suite developed using Cypress and TypeScript to test the functionality, reliability, and compliance of the [Swagger Petstore API](https://petstore.swagger.io/).
 The suite includes tests for CRUD operations, data validation, response schema verification, and authorization scenarios.